sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 resource     |
 -------------|------
 description  | Identification information for the Sensu API resource to patch.
 The resource must be included in the integration's `sensu-resources.yaml` file.
-Read [Resource attributes][] for more information. required     | false type         | Map of key-value pairs example      | {{< code yml >}}
+Read [Resource attributes][23] for more information. required     | false type         | Map of key-value pairs example      | {{< code yml >}}